ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 ### Syntax
 {: #aql-create-view-syntax}

 The `create view` statement can take one of three forms.
 The simplest form defines a logical view that is composed of the tuples of a single `select` or `extract` statement.
-The second is a a multijoin form that defines a view that comprises the tuples that arise from the multiset union of several`select` or `extract` statements.
+The second is a multijoin form that defines a view that comprises the tuples that arise from the multiset union of several`select` or `extract` statements.
 The third form defines a new view that contains the set difference between tuples from two `select` or `extract` statements.

 ```
 create view <viewname\> as  <select or extract statement\>;